tejasveesaini/AI_APITestFramework/README.md

 # AI_APITestFramework
-Artificial Intelligence powered framework for API testing (Minimum Viable Product)
+Artificial Intelligence powered framework for API testing (Minimum Viable Product).
+It creates test automation scripts for API testing.

 - Files with prefix "fw_" contains template for code generation.
 It can be used as a **"standalone API testing framework"** as well.
 - mainScript.py contains code for connecting to local AI model and generate the tests